2019 Vault Rankings

 Southern Company offers stability, competitive pay, a pension, and 9-to-5 hours for most of its employees.

-The Southern Company reports financial information for three business segments: Traditional Electric Operating Companies (TEOCs), Southern Power, and Southern Company Gas.
-The TEOCs generate about 85% of total revenue, while Southern Power and Southern Company Gas each contribute roughly 8%.
+Southern Company has three business segments: Traditional Electric Operating Companies (TEOCs), Southern Company Gas, and Southern Power.
+The TEOCs generate about 70% of revenue, while Southern Company Gas contributes over 15%.
+Southern Power accounts for nearly 10% of revenue.

-Organizationally, most of the company’s operations occur within the TEOCs’ regulated utility companies that own generation, transmission, and distribution facilities used to provide electric service to several Southeastern states.
-The utility companies include Alabama Power, Georgia Power, Gulf Power, and Mississippi Power.
-The TEOCs generate more than 68 billion KW hours of electricity and purchase an additional 25 billion KW hours.
-Of its own generated power, just over 40% comes from natural gas, about 30% each from coal and nuclear, and a little bit of hydro power dropped in as well.
+The TEOCs' regulated utility companies own generation, transmission, and distribution facilities that provide electricity to several Southeastern states.
+The companies include Alabama Power, Georgia Power, and Mississippi Power; they generate more than 125 billion KW hours of electricity and purchase greater than 35 billion KW hours yearly.

-The primary business of the Southern Company Gas segment is the storage and distribution of natural gas through its 14 storage facilities (total capacity of some 160 billion cubic feet) and more than 80,000 miles of pipelines.
+Southern Company Gas stores and distributes natural gas through its some 15 storage facilities (which have a total capacity of roughly 160 billion cubic feet) and more than 75,000 miles of pipelines.

-The Southern Company owns or operates more than 30 hydroelectric power plants, about 30 fossil fuel generating stations, three nuclear power plants, 14 combined cycle/cogeneration stations, more than 30 solar facilities, and seven wind farms.
+The Southern Company owns or operates about 35 hydroelectric power plants, greater than 25 fossil fuel generating stations, three nuclear power plants, around a dozen combined cycle/cogeneration stations, approximately 40 solar facilities, nearly 10 wind farms, and a biomass facility.

-The Southern Company’s electric service territory encompasses 120,000 square miles and an estimated population of 17 million people.
-It supplies electric service to most of the states of Alabama and Georgia, together with the northwestern portion of Florida and southeastern Mississippi.
-However, its impact is felt beyond its direct service area because the power generated by its facilities is sold to non-affiliated distribution systems, and its Southern Power unit sells to investor-owned utilities, municipalities, and electric cooperatives whose service areas exist outside the Southern Company’s service territory.
+Based in Atlanta, Georgia, Southern Company's electric service territory encompasses about 115,000 square miles and an estimated population of 16 million people.
+It supplies electric service to most of Alabama and Georgia and the southeastern portion of Mississippi.
+However, its impact is felt beyond its direct service area because the power generated by its facilities is sold to non-affiliated distribution systems, and its Southern Power unit sells to investor-owned utilities, municipalities, and electric cooperatives outside its territory.

-Through its Southern Company Gas unit, the company serves almost 4.6 million customers in seven states, including Illinois, Georgia, Virginia, and Florida.
+Through its Southern Company Gas unit, the business serves more than 4.2 million customers in Illinois, Georgia, Virginia, and Tennessee.

 Sales and Marketing

-The Southern Company markets include retail electrical and gas customers, wholesale electric and gas purchasers, and owners of non-affiliated electric distribution systems.
-The retail business is its largest, accounting for almost 90% of all revenue (80% electricity, 10% gas), with residential customers contributing some 40% and commercial clients a further 35%.
-Wholesale electric sales represent roughly 10% of sales.
-It sells electricity at market-based rates in the wholesale market, primarily to investor-owned utilities, municipalities, electric cooperatives, and other load serving entities.
+Southern Company clients include retail electrical and gas customers, wholesale electric and gas purchasers, and owners of non-affiliated electric distribution systems.
+The retail business is its largest, accounting for almost 80% of all revenue (about 65% electricity, nearly 15% gas), with residential electric customers contributing some 30%.
+Commercial electric clients provide around 20%; wholesale electric sales represent roughly 10%.
+Southern Company sells electricity at market-based rates in the wholesale market, primarily to investor-owned utilities, municipalities, electric cooperatives, and other load serving entities.

 Phone: 1 (404) 506-5000